 Delivery services disrupting the shipping industry

 Roadie isn’t the only service that recruits drivers in a challenge to traditional package carriers.
-There are others, each with its own focus and parameters.
 If you’re interested in earning a little extra cash through package delivery, check out these options, too:

 - Amazon Flex: As Amazon expands its same-day delivery service, Prime Now, it is looking for drivers — and paying $18 to $25 an hour.

-- Postmates: Similar to Prime Now, this service offers on-demand delivery.
+- Postmates: Like Prime Now, this service offers on-demand delivery.
 Couriers can earn up to $25 an hour, according to Postmates.
 And you don’t even need a car.
 Postmates people make deliveries on foot or by scooter, bicycle or other transportation.

 - Grabr: Ever regret that you failed to buy something when you were traveling abroad?
 With Grabr, you can earn some money by helping others in that same quandary — by getting the product and delivering it when you take your next international trip.

 - Instacart: Those who want someone to do their grocery shopping and then have the items delivered can call on Instacart.
-To learn more about this type of service, check out “How to Make Extra Dough by Buying and Delivering Groceries.”
+To learn more about this type of service, check out “How to Make Extra Money Delivering Groceries.”

-How do you drum up extra cash for the holidays?
+How do you drum up extra cash?
 Would you consider picking up work for Roadie or one of its competitors?
 Share with us in comments below or on our Facebook page.